From Razzie To Oscar, Ten Actors Nominated For Both (In The Same Year)

 Jack Nicholson (1993)

 Nicholson may be a legend of the craft, but that didn’t stop him from picking up a Worst Actor nomination for his combined work in Hoffa and Man Trouble.
-Fortunate for Nicholson he had already had two Oscars at that point and in 1993 also picked up a tenth nomination for A Few Good Men.
+Fortunately for Nicholson, he had already had two Oscars at that point and in 1993 also picked up a tenth nomination for A Few Good Men.

 Amy Irving (1984)